oracle-livelabs/apex/online-book-store-app/13-push-notification/13-push-notification.md

 11. In the Property editor, enter/select the following:

-    - Under Identification:

-        - Name: **Push Notification**
+    - Identification > Name: **Push Notification**

-     - Under Source:

-        - PL/SQL Code: Copy and Paste the below code:
+    - Source > PL/SQL Code: Copy and Paste the below code:

         ```
         <copy>